mathianasj/hello-world-apps/tcp-echo-sample/tls/consumer/README.md

-# Spring-Boot Camel QuickStart
+# Spring-Boot TLS and Unsecure TCP QuickStart

-This example demonstrates how you can use Apache Camel with Spring Boot.
+This example demonstrates how you can use Apache Camel to expose a TCP TLS and unsecure port on OpenShift

-The quickstart uses Spring Boot to configure a little application that includes a Camel route that triggers a message every 5th second, and routes the message to a log.
+### Notes
+The unsecure TCP port will not be exposed on OpenShift online as LoadBalancers are not enabled.

 ### Building